Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Overview

 The computational input model, which is also the classical description of a complex that we rely on, is the mutual relation between simplexes within our complex.
 More specifically, for arbitrary $r$-simplex $\sigma_{r_i}$ and $r'$-simplex $\sigma_{r'_j}$, we are provided with a computable function $f$ indicating their adjacency (meaning that if $r=r'$, $\sigma_{r_i}$ and $\sigma_{r_j}$ share a common face), or inclusion (meaning that $\sigma_{r_i} \subset \sigma_{r'_j}$ if $r < r'$ or otherwise).
 In general, these conditions amount to the following:

 It is straightforward to see that $f$ encodes the classical knowledge of the complex.
-Alternatively, for each $r$, this classical description can be provided via two matrices.
-The first one $F_r$ is of size $|S_r| \times |S_r|$ with entries defined as following: $F_r(i,j) = 1$ if the $i$-th and $j$-th $r$-th simplexes, $\sigma_{r_i}$ and $\sigma_{r_j}$ are adjacent (sharing a face, or $(r-1)$-simplex) with each other, and 0 otherwise.
-The second one $G_r$ is of size $|S_r| \times |S_{r-1}|$, with entries $G_r(i,j) = 1$ if the $j$-th ($r-1$)-simplex is included in, or equivalently, being a face of $i$-th $r$-simplex.
-One can see that for all $r$, the matrices $F_r$ and $G_r$ encode the locally mutual relation of building components of a complex, in a very analogous way to the adjacency matrix encoding pairwise connectivity within the graph theory context.
+Alternatively, for each $r$, this classical description can be provided via two matrices. \revise{The first one $F_r$ is of size $|S_r| \times |S_r|$ with entries defined as following: $F_r(i,j) = 1$ if $f(\sigma_{r_i}, \sigma_{r_j}) = 1$ and 0 otherwise.
+The second one $G_r$ is of size $|S_r| \times |S_{r-1}|$, with entries $G_r(i,j) = 1$ if $f(\sigma_{r_i}, \sigma_{(r-1)_j}) =1$ and 0 otherwise. } One can see that for all $r$, the matrices $F_r$ and $G_r$ encode the locally mutual relation of building components of a complex, in a very analogous way to the adjacency matrix encoding pairwise connectivity within the graph theory context.
 Since each $r$-th simplex has $r+1$ faces, it is only adjacent to another $r$-th simplex via one of its faces, we can see that the matrix $F_r$ is ($r+1$)-sparse symmetric, and the matrix $G_r$ is row-wise ($r+1$)-sparse, column-wise 2-sparse, but not symmetric.
 As an example, shown in Figure~\ref{fig:celltriangle}, which features a portion of a 2-d triangulated manifold, we have that $F_2(1,2) = 1; F_1(1,2) = 1; F_1(1,3) = 0; G_2(1,1) = 1; G_2(3,1)=0$.

-The above description highlights \textit{the main difference between the computational input model of our work and previous works} To emphasize, the setting in our work is more restrictive and informative.
+The above description highlights \textit{the main difference between the computational input model of our work and previous works.} To emphasize, the setting in our work is more restrictive and informative.
 While prior work relies solely on the pairwise connectivity between vertices, our work requires the classical knowledge of the mutual relation between simplexes as input.
 Additionally, the simplexes in~\cite{lloyd2016quantum} are labeled combinatorially, e.g., using a bitstring, while we label/order simplexes by integers.
 We emphasize that our input model is inspired by what was concluded in~\cite{schmidhuber2022complexity}, that estimating Betti numbers is NP-hard in the general case, and that \textit{one needs to specify the complex in a different manner to potentially gain more speedup}.
 In our setting, a triangulated manifold model is the specification.
 Another motivation is to extend the reach of cohomology theory and, particularly, (discrete) differential geometry to the exciting area of data analysis.